SalomePlatform/adao/doc/en/examples.rst

         }

-If no bounds at all are required on the control variables, then one can choose the "*BFGS*" or "*CG*" minimisation algorithm for all the variational data assimilation or optimization algorithms.
-For constrained optimization, the minimizer "*LBFGSB*" is often more robust, but the "*TNC*" is sometimes more performant.
+If no bounds at all are required on the control variables, then one can choose the "*BFGS*" or "*CG*" minimization algorithm for all the variational data assimilation or optimization algorithms.
+For constrained optimization, the minimizer "*LBFGSB*" is often more robust, but the "*TNC*" is sometimes more effective.

 Then the script can be added to the ADAO case, in a file entry describing the "*AlgorithmParameters*" keyword, as follows: